 What is ChatGPT?

-ChatGPT is an AI chatbot that was initially built on a family of large language models (LLMs) collectively known as GPT-3.
-OpenAI has now announced that its next-gen GPT-4 models are available.
-These models can understand and generate human-like answers to text prompts, because they've been trained on huge amounts of data.
+ChatGPT is an AI chatbot that was initially built on a family of Large Language Models (or LLMs), collectively known as GPT-3.
+OpenAI has now announced that its next-gen GPT-4 models are available, models that can understand and generate human-like answers to text prompts, because they've been trained on huge amounts of data.

 For example, ChatGPT's most original GPT-3.5 model was trained on 570GB of text data from the internet, which OpenAI says included books, articles, websites, and even social media.
 Because it's been trained on hundreds of billions of words, ChatGPT can create responses that make it seem like, in its own words, "a friendly and intelligent robot".

 This ability to produce human-like, and frequently accurate, responses to a vast range of questions is why ChatGPT became the fastest-growing app of all time, reaching 100 million users in only two months.
 The fact that it can also generate essays, articles, and poetry has only added to its appeal (and controversy, in areas like education).

 But early users have also revealed some of ChatGPT's limitations.
 OpenAI says that its responses "may be inaccurate, untruthful, and otherwise misleading at times".
 OpenAI CEO Sam Altman also admitted in December 2022 that the AI chatbot is "incredibly limited" and that "it's a mistake to be relying on it for anything important right now".

 Still, the world is currently having a ball exploring ChatGPT and, despite the arrival of a paid ChatGPT Plus version for $20 (about £16 / AU$30) a month, you can still use it for free too.